stackbitsales/twin-cities-makeup-0e0bd/content/pages/wedding-rates.md

     title: For the Bride
     subtitle: ''
     items:
-      - question: How it this different from what we have today?
+      - question: Queen for the Day’ Bridal Airbrush Makeup Application ~$215
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a